Ways Participants Access Your Event

 -

-- a registration link in an email invitation (invite-only)
+- a registration link in an email invitation (typically used for invite-only events)

 -